 times during a day or week visitation may occur.

-As you consider an in-person visit, please keep some details in consideration
+As you consider an in-person visit, please keep some details

 1. Would your loved one be able to hear you effectively being 6 feet apart?